opnsense/docs/source/manual/how-tos/haproxy.rst

 ---------------------------------------

 As promised in the previous step, the Conditions will be used.
-A Rule can use multiple conditions to dicide whcih Rule is going to be used.
+A Rule can use multiple conditions to decide which Rule is going to be used.
 To create a new Rule, you have to go to "Rules & Checks -> Rules" and create one by clicking the `+` button: